-The album also contained some other great photos of one of the many CND/DAC protests, taken from inside the base perimiter fence, presumably by the policeman.
+The album also contained some other great photos of one of the many CND/DAC protests, taken from inside the base perimeter fence, presumably by the policeman.

-We know that the police used removal lorries to transport protesters to court during the Swaffham protests in 1958, but we think this is a later protest, from the ealy 1960s perhaps.
-The face on the polacard is Brian McGee, a serviceman who was sentenced to two years in prison for dispobeying an order and later became prominent in the Londodn Committe Of 100.
+We know that the police used removal lorries to transport protesters to court during the Swaffham protests in 1958, but we think this is a later protest, from the early 1960s perhaps.
+The face on the placard is Brian McGee, a serviceman who was sentenced to two years in prison for disobeying an order and later became prominent in the London Committee Of 100.

 Does anyone recognise the background?
 What might the base be?